PDE-Free Mass-Constrained Learning of Complex Systems with Hidden States: Introduction

 However, approximating the right-hand side of PDEs in finite spaces using DNNs poses various challenges and limitations.
-First, such an approach restricts the learned solutions to a particular discretization in time and space, thus limiting their ability to generalize across different resolutions.
-Another fundamental challenge is the accurate approximation of spatial and temporal derivatives.
-This task requires access to high-resolution samples, and additional pre-processing is needed in the case of noisy data~\cite{Lee2020,lee2023learning}.
+For example, the accurate approximation of spatial and temporal derivatives requires access to high-resolution samples, and additional pre-processing is needed in the case of noisy data~\cite{Lee2020,lee2023learning}.
 Moreover, in real-world scenarios, data are typically available as discrete-time snapshots, limiting the accuracy of temporal derivative approximations.
 This can introduce significant modeling biases and numerical instabilities.
 Another approach is to approximate the integral evolution (solution) operator of PDEs, as defined by the corresponding Cauchy problem, using Neural Operators (NOs)~\cite{li2023deep,goswami2023physics,li2020fourier,peyvan2024riemannonets,zappala2024learning,fabiani2025randonets}.
 NOs approximate continuous evolution operators of PDEs in infinite-dimensional spaces, theoretically enabling mesh-independent solutions and broad generalization.
 However, the NO paradigm requires learning a highly nonlinear mapping between function spaces, which can demand large training datasets and may suffer from the curse of dimensionality.
-Importantly, NOs face significant challenges in real-world observations of complex systems—such as in the case of crowd dynamics—when the training data are sparse or obtained from computationally expensive high-fidelity simulations.
-These issues can impede the applicability of NOs and their ability to accurately learn dynamics and may lead to poor generalization.

 To circumvent the ``curse of dimensionality'' inherent in the training of surrogate DNN- or NO-based PDE models, learning Reduced Order Models (ROMs)~\cite{schilders2008model,quarteroni2014reduced} in well-constructed latent spaces is crucial to significantly lowering computational cost while capturing the essential dynamics using surrogate DNNs, Gaussian Processes, or NOs~\cite{papaioannou2022time,kemeth2022learning,evangelou2022double,kontolati2024learning,fabiani2024task}.
 These ROMs must also inherently preserve fundamental principles, such as stability for long-run simulations and ``physical'' accuracy when their dynamics are lifted back to the reconstructed space.